sardine-cs/sardine-cs.github.io/index.md

 layout: homepage
 ---

 Welcome to the SARDINE Lab at the Instituto Superior Técnico in Lisbon!
 We are a research group focused on Natural Language Processing and Machine Learning.
-We're a collaborative community of researchers and graduate students.

 Take a look around our website to learn more about our current projects and publications.

 ---